Porto Bello (Williamsburg, Virginia)

-Geography and Property History
+Geography and history of property

 Porto Bello was a 2-story brick farmhouse owned by Lord Dunmore from 1773 to the late 1770s.
 It is located in central York County on a wooded hill north of Queen's Creek.

 In a 1782 map, the building is shown to have five buildings, consisting of a residence, a kitchen, and three other much smaller outbuildings; however, it was written to have up to ten outbuildings while under the ownership of Dunmore including a large barn, cow houses, stables, and work shops.

 The complex, despite its size, was never truly used as a permanent residence, and it was instead used as a hunting lodge or retreat.

 Although usually considered the actual house occupied by Lord Dunmore, the house exhibits properties that resemble features of houses built in the early 1800s.
 Instead, a geographic depression north of the structure may be the site of the earlier house.
 In 1915, the modern house had an internal fire that left everything decimated but the walls.
 As a result of the fire, the roof was replaced from a gambrel roof to a mansard roof and the interior plan was changed.

 The original plan, remembered by a former occupant, was described as having two floors each with two rooms.
 In the center was a chimney.
 Between the chimney and the front wall was an entrance hall, and behind it were stairs to the second floor.

 The date of construction of the house was never written, but it was known to have been constructed in or before 1774.

-Significance and Ownership History
+Significance and ownership

 The earliest known owner of the land that would become Porto Bello was John James Hullotte.
-In 1758, the York County court ordered that Hullotte give back gambling money that he had gained.
+In 1758 the York County court ordered that Hullotte give back gambling money that he had gained.
 Hullotte refused and his land was repossessed and given to Alexander Finnie, the man whom he owed money to.
 Finnie died 11 years later, in 1769.
 The land was then auctioned off to John Prentis in December.
 Prentis then, for reasons unknown, conveyed Porto Bello to William and Rachel Drummond in November 1770.